Accommodation in Oman

-Most expats in Oman live in the capital of Muscat and the towns that encompass the Capital Region, including Ruwi, Mutrah and Qur’m.
+Most expats in Oman live in the capital of Muscat and the towns that encompass the Capital Region, including Ruwi, Muttrah and Qurum.

-Most expat accommodation in Oman is in the form of apartments, stand-alone villas or townhouses, often within a secure housing complex.
-Most homes are new and well maintained, although there have been complaints of poor construction standards and maintenance by landlords.
+Most expat accommodation in Oman is in the form of apartments, stand-alone villas or townhouses, often within a secure housing compound.
+Most homes are new and well maintained, although there have been complaints of poor construction standards and neglectful landlords.

-Employers in Oman often include a housing allowance as part of the package for foreign workers, so expats should factor this into their contract negotiations.
+Employers in Oman often provide accommodation for their expat employees, or include a housing allowance as part of the package for their foreign workers.
+So expats should factor this into their contract negotiations.

 For those seeking accommodation without their employer’s assistance, there are a number of online property portals to choose from.
 A safer option is to use the services of a real estate agent, who will be able to speak the language and understand the local nuances of the Oman property market.